Mohammad1E/BudgetTracker/README.md

 # BudgetTracker

-BudgetTracker is a desktop-first personal finance application for tracking monthly income, expenses, people, categories, and reports.
+BudgetTracker is a desktop-first personal budget and expense tracking app built with **C++20**, **Qt 6 / Qt Quick (QML)**, **SQLite**, and **CMake**.

-The project is built with C++20, Qt Quick/QML, SQLite, and CMake.
-The main target is Windows desktop, with the codebase structured so Android support can be added later without rewriting the core logic.
+The main target is Windows desktop.
+Android support is planned for later, with the project structured so the core logic can be reused without rewriting the application from scratch.

-## Project Status
+## Status

 This project is currently in early development.

-The Windows desktop version is the main focus right now.
-The app already supports the core flow of adding transactions, viewing monthly totals, managing categories and people, and showing basic reports.
+The Windows desktop version is the current focus.
+The app already supports the basic workflow for tracking income, expenses, people, categories, and monthly summaries.

-Android support is planned for a later stage.

 ## Features

-Current features include:

 - Monthly income and expense tracking
-- Dashboard with income, expense, and remaining balance
+- Dashboard with income, expenses, and remaining balance
-- Add and delete transactions
+- Transaction management
 - People management
 - Category management
 - Basic reports
 - Local SQLite storage
 - JSON import/export
 - Arabic UI support
-- English UI support planned/being added
+- English UI support in progress
 - Desktop-first Qt/QML interface

 ## Tech Stack